tim-gromeyer/tim-gromeyer/README.md

 ## Contact

-Feel free to reach out to me if you have any questions or want to collaborate on a project.
+Feel free to reach out to me if you have any questions or anything else.

 - Email: tim.gromeyer@gmail.com